aws/neptune-gremlin-client/README.md

 ### Configuring proxy connections for an IAM auth enabled Neptune database

 If your Neptune database has IAM auth enabled, HTTP requests to the database must be signed using AWS Signature Version 4.
 Unless your proxy implements the signing process, you will have to sign requests in the client.
-The client must sign the request using the Neptune endpoint and include an HTTP Host header whose value is `<neptune-endpoint-dns:port>`.
+The client must sign the request using the Neptune endpoint that will recieve the request, and include an HTTP `Host` header whose value is `<neptune-endpoint-dns:port>`.

 Use the `enableIamAuth()` and `serviceRegion()` builder methods to sign requests.

-When using a proxy, besides specifing the proxy address and port, you will also have to specify the ultimate Neptune endpoint to which a request will be directed.
+When using a proxy, besides specifying the proxy address and port, you will also have to specify the ultimate Neptune endpoint to which a request will be directed.
 You do this using the `addContactPoint()` builder method. _The endpoint you specify here must match the Neptune endpoint to which the proxy forwards requests._ There's no point using a refresh agent to supply a list of endpoints to the client unless the proxy can forward requests to the correct Neptune endpoint based on the value of the `Host` header in the request sent to the proxy.

 Here's an example of creating a client that connects through a proxy to an IAM auth-enabled Neptune database, where the proxy has been configured to forward requests to the database's cluster endpoint: